 If many journal files are backed up every time, it may mean the time interval is too long.
 This situation is more dangerous because of the possibility of losing more data when a disk fails.
-Ideally, one journal file should be backed up every time an incremental backup occurs.
-This will save storage space and lower the risk of losing journal data.
+Ideally, one journal file should be backed up every time an incremental backup occurs; differential backup includes data files, not journal files.
+This saves storage and reduces the risk of losing journal data.